Volunteers need to be infected to help combat the coronavirus

 Some 20 000 volunteers from 102 countries have so far signed an online petition to claim to be willingly infected by the SARS-CoV-2, to allow doctors to study what happens next and to develop new strategies to combat this virus which is shaking the planet.

-Such testing of types, ” challenge “, during which volunteers are exposed to a disease, are not new in medicine.
+Such testing of types challenge, at which volunteers are exposed to a disease, are not new in medicine.
 That being said, they are normally organised after the development of a therapy or a vaccine, to test the effectiveness.

 Their possible holding before that effective treatment is available raises ethical issues thorny.